H1ghBre4k3r/y-lang/README.md

 ```
 let foo := {
-    let a := 16 // Yes, variable declarations also work in blocks
+    let a := 16 // Yes, variable definitions also work in blocks
     a + 26
 }